 - My grandmother & great-grandmother outside the farmhouse c1900

 I do realise however that not everyone feels like that about a place, which is after all just dirt and stone.
-Isn’t family all you need to feel ‘at home’?
+Some might say isn’t family all you need to feel ‘at home’?

-Perhaps so, but so many people have that one place where their heart belongs and where I wonder does that feeling come from?
+Perhaps so, but still so many people seem to have that one place where their heart belongs and where I wonder does that feeling come from?
 Is it the memories of a happy childhood that creates that bond or sense of belonging?
-Is it something in your bones, your genetic make-up?
+Or is it something in your bones?
 Your DNA?

 Cornwall Across the Globe